Aeldrion/Aetlas/README.md

 # Aetlas

-Aetlas is a utility data pack for Minecraft 1.17 that provides a seed-specific structure generation framework based on storage data, and notification for newly generated chunks using a function tag.
+Aetlas is a work-in-progress utility data pack for Minecraft 1.17 that provides a seed-specific structure generation framework based on storage data, and notification for newly generated chunks using a function tag.

 ## How to use